-Phil Edgar-Jones is responsible for driving the vision and strategy of the UK’s only dedicated arts channels, broadcasting 48 hours of content a day across two channels.
-He joined Sky as Head of Entertainment in 2012 and was appointed the Director of Sky Arts in 2014.
-He oversees all entertainment series in production across Sky’s channels – Sky 1 HD, Sky Living HD, Sky Atlantic, HD, Sky Arts HD and Sky Movies, and it was in this role that he commissioned a wealth of successful programmes for Sky Arts including Portrait Artist of the Year, Talks Music and Parkinson’s Masterclasses.
+Phil Edgar-Jones is responsible for driving the vision and strategy of the UK’s only dedicated arts channel, broadcasting 24 hours of content a day.
+He joined Sky as head of entertainment in 2012 and was appointed the director of Sky Arts in 2014, overseeing all entertainment series in production across Sky One, Sky Living, Sky Atlantic, Sky Arts and Sky Cinema.
+He has commissioned a wealth of successful programmes for Sky Arts, including Portrait Artist of the Year, Brian Johnson’s Life on the Road, Tate Britain’s Great British Walks, Treasures of the British Library and The Glyndebourne Opera Cup, with his team looking after Sky One hits like A League of Their Own, The Russell Howard Hour, Revolution, Carnage and Loot.

-Edgar-Jones’ credits also include Ginger TV (Exec Producer, The Priory); Absolutely (exec Producing The Jack Docherty Show and working alongside writers such as Mitchell and Webb, Armstrong and Bain, Cecil and Riley); and before that on The Big Breakfast, The Word and The Sunday Show (where he first met Stuart Murphy).
-One of his first jobs was as a writer for a Sky 1 show called Barry’s Joy Pad featuring a then unknown performer called David Walliams.
+Edgar-Jones’ credits also include Ginger TV (exec producing The Priory); Absolutely (exec producing The Jack Docherty Show and working alongside writers such as Mitchell and Webb, Armstrong and Bain, Cecil and Riley), as well as working on The Big Breakfast, The Word and The Sunday Show (where he first met Stuart Murphy).
+One of his first jobs was as a writer for a Sky One show called Barry’s Joy Pad featuring a then unknown performer called David Walliams.